grafana/grafana/docs/sources/administration/configuration.md

 ### user_invite_max_lifetime_duration

-The duration in time a user invite can be accepted before expiring.
+The duration in time a user invitation remains valid before expiring.
 This setting should be expressed as a duration.
 Examples: 6h (hours), 2d (days), 1w (week).
 Default is `24h` (24 hours).
 The minimum supported duration is `1h` (1 hour), and the maximum is `1w` (1 week).